 If the maxNrOfInstances attribute is present in the request with a non-zero value and the maxByteSize attribute is present in the request and the contentSize attribute is greater than the maxByteSize attribute, the Hosting CSE shall not create the resource.
 It shall return the response primitive with a Response Status Code indicating "NOT_ACCEPTABLE" error and skip step 3 below.

 If the created resource maxNrOfInstances, maxByteSize or maxInstanceAge attributes are present with non-zero value, then the Hosting CSE shall create a <flexContainerInstance> resource child of the targeted <flexContainer> resource.
 The contentSize attribute of the created <flexContainerInstance> resource will have the same values as in the created <flexContainer> resource.
 The originator attribute of the created <flexContainerInstance> resource shall be set to the identifier of the originator of this CREATE request.
-The custom attributes of the created <flexContainer> resource shall be copied into the created <flexContainerInstance> resource.
+The custom attributes and, if present in the <flexContainer> resource, the label attribute of the created <flexContainer> resource shall be copied into the created <flexContainerInstance> resource.
 The Hosting CSE shall adjust accordingly the attributes of parent <flexContainer> resource related to the instance creation (currentNrOfInstances and currentByteSize).

 No other changes from the generic procedures in clause 7.2.2.2.